Is Tallinn Worth Visiting in November? Is it Snowy and Cold?

 6th November: Many stores start selling holiday decorations and gnomes as early as November.

-Cloudy November afternoon in Tallinn Old Town, 9 November.
+Overcast day in Tallinn Old Town, 9 November

 9th November: A slightly overcast day in Tallinn’s Old Town, but the medieval charm is still there.